Inguinal and Umbilical Hernias in Children

 Children who have surgery for an umbilical hernia may be able to go home the same day.

-What are the complications of a hernia?Sometimes the loop of intestine that pushes through a hernia may get stuck.
+What are the possible complications of a hernia in a child?Sometimes the loop of intestine that pushes through a hernia may get stuck.
 Then it is no longer reducible.
 This means that the intestinal loop can’t be gently pushed back into the stomach.
 If not treated, blood supply may be blocked to part of the intestine.
 This is a medical emergency.

 When should I call my child's healthcare provider?